-Since 2018, Swiss Life has participated in the annual Global Real Estate Sustainability Benchmark (GRESB).
-This sustainability benchmarking analysis enables Swiss Life to systematically measure sustainability aspects of the real estate portfolios evaluated and integrate them into its facility management.
-In 2021, almost 65% of the total real estate assets under management and around 82% of the proprietary insurance asset management portfolio of Swiss Life Asset Managers were submitted to the GRESB.
+Since 2018, Swiss Life has participated in the annual Global Real Estate Sustainability Benchmark (GRESB) evaluation.
+This sustainability benchmarking analysis enables the company to systematically measure sustainability aspects of the real estate portfolios evaluated and integrate them into its facility management.
+In 2022, almost 65% of the total real estate assets under management and around 98% of the proprietary insurance asset management portfolio of Swiss Life Asset Managers were submitted to the GRESB.
 GRESB coverage is already 100% for the Swiss portfolio.
-Eighteen out of a total of 22 audited portfolios were awarded the "Green Star" label.
+All 28 portfolios submitted received the "Green Star" label.